What Is Excessive Sweating?

 • An increase in skin infections such as athlete’s foot

-What causes hyperhidrosis?
+What causes Excessive Sweating?

 There is primary and secondary hyperhidrosis.
 Primary hyperhidrosis simply means that this condition occurs on its own and isn’t caused by another health problem.
 You may experience excessive sweating in certain areas of the body such as the hands, feet, and underarms with primary hyperhidrosis.
 You may also experience this equally on both sides of the body.